What happens when you get water in your gas tank? No matter how it ends up there, water in the gas tank of your car is bad news.

 Water and fuel don't mix, and the fuel system of your car is not designed to handle water.
-So if left untreated, this problem will badly affect the engine and will damage parts like the fuel filter, fuel injectors, fuel pressure regulator, fuel pump and even the catalytic converter.
+If water in the gas tank is left untreated, this problem will badly affect the engine and will damage parts like the fuel filter, fuel injectors, fuel pressure regulator, fuel pump and even the catalytic converter.

 5 Symptoms Of Water In Gas Tank

-Just like any other engine problem, there are common symptoms that can lead you to the cause of the problem.
+How can you tell if there is water in your gas tank?
 I always recommend running an engine diagnostic test before I start any troubleshooting, as error codes can help you to narrow down the search.

 There are lots of things that can go wrong if there is water or condensation in the gas tank and fuel system.